Cubified/react-simple-scheduler/README.md

      # Or:
      $ yarn run rollup

-This will create a CommonJS module in `dist/cjs`, and an ES module in `dist/esm`.
+This will create an ES module in `dist/`.

 To start the demo application, run: